halaxa/zf2-latte/readme.md

 {?$helper->headScript()} {* will not be printed *}
 ```

 Layouts work.
-It also disables native layout in ZF, as Latte has great and simple support for them, also supporting multiple layouts depending on template.
+It by default disables native layout in ZF, as Latte has great and simple support for them, also supporting multiple layouts depending on template.
+If you still want to use default ZF layout system in some actions, you can.
+It disables is only if latte
+template is active template.

 Translation macro `{_}` is configurable via ['translator_callback'](https://github.com/halaxa/zf2-latte/blob/master/config/module.config.php#L26) key.